 Sabriel by Garth Nix -- in progress :)

 Tuck Everlasting by Natalie Babbitt - for the 40th Anniversary Blog Tour...one of my favorite stories, I can't wait to re-read it!

 So, that's my haul.
 How about you?
 What did you get this week?

 The Week in Review:

-- Waiting on Wednesday - this week we're waiting on Crimson Bound & Things We Know By Heart
+- Waiting on Wednesday - this week we're waiting on The Fill-in Boyfriend & The Sin Eater's Daughter

 Like honest reviews & giveaways?
 Be sure to follow us on Bloglovin' so you never miss out!